In order for everyone to have a safe and enjoyable weekend, we ask that participants adhere to the following norms:

 Photography: No filming or video of any kind.
 Also, no photography except for designated photo areas!
 While we understand that folks want to document their experiences here, it is a queer gathering in the rural south and we ask that everyone take responsibility for helping to ensure everyone’s safety and privacy.

 Drugs and Alcohol: Illegal drugs are not permitted at the gathering!
 As a way to ensure safer-space for more people, we support a no-visibility culture for alcohol.
 Keep it out of sight and drink responsibly.
 Mugs are available in the kitchen area.
 We appreciate your openness to this necessary practice!

 Community Tours: Please do not go into the main community unless you are with a tour guide – there will be several tour times available!

-Vending/Sales: We want to discourage vending and money exchange at the event.
-Instead, we plan to have a “community table” for folks to put out flyers, business cards, and free items.
+Vending/Sales: We discourage vending and money exchange at the event.
+Instead, we have a “community table” for folks to put out flyers, business cards, and free items.
 So if you’re wanting to give things away, we can definitely accommodate that.
 If you’re wanting to sell things, we’d suggest putting a note or business cards on the community table and selling items discreetly from your car or tent.